oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 Istio provides traffic management capabilities, including the ability to visualize traffic in Kiali.
 You do not need to change your applications to use this feature.
 The Istio proxy (envoy) sidecar that is injected into your pods provides this visibility.
-The experimental Istio support does enable traffic management.
+The Istio support does enable traffic management.
 The image below shows an example with traffic
 flowing: